 UNDEF supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 The large majority of UNDEF funds go to local civil society organizations -- both in the transition and consolidation phases of democratization.
 In this way, UNDEF plays a novel and unique role in complementing the UN's other, more traditional work -- the work with Governments -- to strengthen democratic governance around the world.
 UNDEF subsists entirely on voluntary contributions from Governments; in 2015, it reached almost 170 million dollars in contributions and counts more than 40 countries as donors, including many middle- and low-income States in Africa, Asia and Latin America.

-In 10 Rounds of Funding so far, UNDEF has supported over 600 projects in more than 100 countries.
+In 10 Rounds of Funding so far, UNDEF has supported over 600 two-year projects in more than 100 countries.

 UNDEF projects are two years long and fall under one or more of seven main areas;